-Vatandoust is a Sydney based law firm established in 2012.
-We specialise in litigation, intellectual property, commercial, construction and property law.
-We serve high net worth individuals and fast growing businesses.
-We are the only firm in Australia offering specialist trade law services to businesses in and outside of Iran.
-At Vatandoust we understand that timely advice is critical to our clients’ business success.
+Vatandoust is an Australian law firm based in Sydney with years of experience in litigation, intellectual property, commercial, construction and property law.
+We serve both individual and corporate clients.
+Whether those clients are based in Australia with domestic legal needs or with a need for assistance with overseas transactions, or whether those foreign clients wish to invest and do business in Australia, we have the experience and the expertise to get the job done.
+In addition, we are the only firm in Australia offering specialist trade law services to businesses in and outside of Iran.
+At Vatandoust we understand that timely advice is critical to our clients.
 We offer bespoke solutions that combine the latest in technology with the most up to date legal expertise.

 CLM company ContractPodAi has launched ‘Cloud’, in what is a major expansion of the platform that streamlines a broad range of inhouse legal processes beyond contract management, and also provides the ability for inhouse lawyers to build their own no-code applications to use within the system.
 For example, Cloud also allows teams now to better manage matters such …